Watch this short video where David explains about Juvenile Transfer to Adult Court in Arizona:

 In other situations, the Prosecutor must File a Motion with the Juvenile Court requesting the transfer of the juvenile.
 The Court has discretion in these situations and they will review all factors before making their determination.
 This Juvenile to Adult Court Transfer Hearing must be held within thirty (30) days of the Juvenile Advisory Hearing or within thirty (30) days after the Motion for Transfer was filed (whichever is later).
 If the Court denies the Motion for Transfer, then an “Adjudication Hearing” will take place approximately thirty (30) days after that ruling.

-If you or a loved one have more questions about an Juvenile Transfer to Adult Court in Arizona, contact the Law Offices of David Michael Cantor and speak to an attorney today.
+If you or a loved one have more questions about an Juvenile Transfer to Adult Court in Arizona, contact DM Cantor and speak to an attorney today.